gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 Your goal is to place a number from 1-9 in each empty cell, such that each row, column, and 3x3 square, contains each number from 1-9 exactly once.

-Suppose you're not super-confident in you're sudoku-solving abilities, and your pencil comes equipped with an eraser.
+Suppose you're not super-confident in your sudoku-solving abilities, and your pencil comes equipped with an eraser.
 You could cheat, by writing in each cell (in tiny writing) all the possible values for that cell.
 Once all the cells are enumerated in this fashion, hopefully there will be some cells with a single